Frequently Asked Questions

 We have been creating websites and brands since 1999 and the party is still going strong!
 Today our experience and knowledge is at your fingertips.
 We know you have questions and we have answers.
 If you stump us, we'll get cracking to figure it out.
 This FAQ page is created with you in mind.
 If you don't see it, ask.

 Just like building a house or a store front, the factors of size, materials and how it will be used, help determine the cost.
 The great thing about building websites vs houses and shops is they are much less expensive to build.
-Our website projects generally start around $4,000 and scale up from there depending on your individual needs.
+Our website projects generally start around $4-6k and scale up or down from that depending on your individual needs.

 Depending on the size and technical needs of your website, the timeline will vary.
-You should expect a typical website build to take around of 4-6 weeks start to finish.
+You should expect a typical website build to take around of 6-8 weeks start to finish.
 From our experience, business who are actively developing content when the project gets started, should plan for a longer timeframe.
+We've completed websites in as little as a month on a rare occasion and have also been on projects that span an entire year from inception to launch!

 Yes, we will help you navigate and set up hosting for your website.
 There are many hosts to choose from and we'd be happy to help you find the right fit.
 We are not a web hosting company but will be happy serve as your liaison.